Positivity of Intersections and Tameness of Almost Complex 4-manifolds: Introduction

-Therefore, if each nonzero complex cycle $T$ on $(X,J)$ has a positive intersection number with some curve, then $(X,J)$ is tamed by a symplectic form.
-However, it is nontrivial to extend even the statement of positivity of intersections to this case, as the ``irreducible components'' of a complex cycle have not yet been defined in a suitable manner.
+It is nontrivial to extend even the statement of positivity of intersections to complex cycles, as the ``irreducible components'' of a complex cycle have not yet been defined in a suitable manner.
 To circumvent this difficulty, we use an alternative characterization in terms of a collection of test forms.
-Specifically, a 2-form $\phi$ on an almost complex manifold $(X,J)$ is called \textit{semipositive} if $\phi(v,Jv) \geq 0$ for any $v \in TX$.
+Specifically, a 2-form $\varphi$ on an almost complex manifold $(X,J)$ is called \textit{semipositive} if $\varphi(v,Jv) \geq 0$ for any $v \in TX$.
 Hermitian forms, taming symplectic forms, and the form $i\d z_1 \d \overline{z_1}$ on $\mathbb{C}^n$ are semipositive.
 They can be constructed locally quite easily, for instance by multiplying a Hermitian form by a nonnegative bump function.
 This makes them very good probes for the behavior of the tangent planes to holomorphic curves.
-For example, an irreducible curve $C$ is an irreducible component of a curve~$S$ if and only if there is no semipositive form $\phi$ such that $\int_C \phi > 0$ and $\int_{S} \phi = 0$.
+For example, an irreducible curve $C$ is an irreducible component of a curve~$S$ if and only if there is no semipositive form $\varphi$ such that $\int_C \varphi > 0$ and $\int_{S} \varphi = 0$.
 The assumption in the following theorem is directly inspired by this fact.

 \begin{thm} Let $(X,J)$ be a closed almost complex 4-manifold.
 Let $C$ be a closed irreducible pseudoholomorphic curve in $X$ and $T$ be a complex cycle on $X$.
-If $C \cap \supp(T) \neq \emptyset$ and there is a semipositive form $\phi$ such that
+If $C \cap \supp(T) \neq \emptyset$ and there is a semipositive form $\varphi$ such that

 then $\langle [T], [C] \rangle > 0.$ \end{thm}